microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 ### Validations during DXIL generation
   [Validations In Sema](#validations-in-sema)
 #### All the things validated in Sema.
+  In DXIL generation, values like ShaderVisibility/ParameterType need to be checked to make sure they are in correct range.

 #### Resource used in DXIL must be fully bound in root signature.
 ```